Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Outgoing wave condition

 with $C_0$ independent of $R$.
 Then, with a constant $C$ that is independent of $R$: \begin{enumerate} \item Application of $\calL_0$ to a truncated function:

 \item If $\Pi$ is one of the projections of Definition \ref{def:Projections}, then

 \end{enumerate} \end{lemma}

 \begin{proof} In the following, the letter $C$ denotes different constants, possibly varying from one line to the next, but always independent of $R$.
 To prove \eqref{eq:solutions-and-mu-factors-weight}, we expand the $L^2$-function $\calL_0 (v_R)\eta$ in Bloch-waves.
 The following calculation uses several times integration by parts; due to the $\eta$-factor, no boundary integrals occur.
+In the first equation we use that the coefficient $\alpha_\lambda$ in the expansion of $\calL_0(v_R)\eta$ is obtained by taking the scalar product with $U_\lambda$ (orthonormality of the $U_\lambda$).

 where in the third equality we exploited $\calL_0 U_\lambda=\mu_\lambda U_\lambda$ and $\mu_\lambda\in \R$.
 The contribution of the last two terms can be estimated by

 In the second inequality we exploited $\text{supp}(\nabla\eta) \subset (W_R\setminus W_{R-1})$, in the last inequality we used the uniform bounds \eqref{eq:UniformBounds}.
 This proves the inquality in \eqref {eq:solutions-and-mu-factors-weight}.